425353

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

-Arcos Dorados's five-year average ROIC was 6.9%, somewhat low compared to the best restaurant companies that consistently pump out 15%+.
+Arcos Dorados's five-year average ROIC was 6.7%, somewhat low compared to the best restaurant companies that consistently pump out 15%+.
 Its returns suggest it historically did a subpar job investing in profitable business initiatives.

-Key Takeaways from Arcos Dorados's Q4 Results
+Key Takeaways from Arcos Dorados's Q1 Results

 Is Now The Time?

 Arcos Dorados isn't a bad business, but it probably wouldn't be one of our picks.
-Although its revenue growth has been solid over the last four years, its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses.
+Although its revenue growth has been decent over the last five years, its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses.
 And while its marvelous same-store sales growth is on another level, the downside is its projected EPS for the next year is lacking.

 We don't really see a big opportunity in the stock at the moment, but in the end, beauty is in the eye of the beholder.
 If you like Arcos Dorados, it seems to be trading at a reasonable price.

-Wall Street analysts covering the company had a one-year price target of $13.91 per share right before these results (compared to the current share price of $12.03).
+Wall Street analysts covering the company had a one-year price target of $14.13 per share right before these results (compared to the current share price of $11.76).

 To get the best start with StockStory, check out our most recent stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.